 Don’t just fling yourself carelessly into the LLC formation process.
 Do your homework, learn the ins and outs of your state’s unique rules and processes.
-Then follow them when forming your LLC correctly according to all relevant rules and regulations set forth by your state goes a long way toward maintaining your corporate veil.
-Many cases where courts decide to pierce the corporate veil are a direct result of the LLC not being properly formed to begin with.
-In short, take care when writing your articles of organization.
+Then follow them when forming your LLC and it will go a long way toward maintaining your corporate veil.
+Many cases where courts decide to pierce the corporate veil are a direct result of the LLC not being properly formed.
+Basically: complete and file your Articles of Organization carefully.
 Make sure all the relevant information is included, follow the proper filing procedures, and definitely don’t knowingly break any rules.

 Stay Current on All Maintenance Requirements

-Most states require LLCs to submit annual reports, which usually have ongoing maintenance fees associated with them.
-It should go without saying that you should do your best to keep up with these compliance requirements, but far too often we hear of the corporate veil being pierced because of a missed annual report or maintenance fee.
-Don’t be that person!
+Your LLC maintenance doesn’t end with the Articles of Organization.
+Most states have ongoing compliance and reporting requirements too.
+It should go without saying that you should do your best to keep up with these compliance requirements, but far too often we hear of corporate veils being pierced because of a missed annual report or maintenance fee.
+Don’t let that happen to you!

 Keep Your Personal and Business Assets Separate

-How can you expect to have personal asset protection if you never make it clear that there’s a distinction between your personal and business assets to begin with?
-In short, you should never use your business bank account or credit card to pay personal bills, and you should never use your personal bank account or credit card to pay bills for your business.
+How can you expect personal asset protection if you never make a distinction between your personal and business assets to begin with?
+Practically speaking, don’t use your business bank account or credit card to pay personal bills, and don’t use your personal bank account or credit card to pay bills for your business.
 This just intertwines your finances and indicates to courts that it’s all the same.

 You should also make sure to properly document any situation in which you contribute funds to your LLC.
-Your records need to reflect that it was not a case of you transferring money between your own personal financial interests, but rather an instance of you making a contribution to the LLC.
+Your records need to reflect that it was not a case of money transferral between personal financial interests, but rather an instance of contributing to the LLC.
 Keeping diligent records means you have proof if your finances are ever questioned.
-Pro tip: accounting software can be a huge help in this regard!
+Pro tip: accounting software can be a huge help here!

 Maintain a Detailed Paper Trail for Your Business

 When it comes to keeping your personal assets separate, keeping detailed records is vital.
 Think of it this way: do you document every detail of your own personal life?
-No one actually does this, so writing down every detail of your LLC’s business life cycle is a great way to indicate its separation from yourself as an individual.
-There are some other benefits to this beyond the corporate veil as well, like for accounting purposes, or for settling disputes.
+No one actually does this, so writing down every detail of your LLC’s business life cycle is a great way to indicate its separation from you as an individual.
+Plus, this provides benefits beyond the corporate veil too, like accurate accounting or settling disputes.

 Sign on Behalf of Your Company, Not as Yourself

 As an LLC member/owner, you’ve probably signed so many documents that your signature is perfect, you could do it in your sleep.
 But you shouldn’t go into autopilot, sign a document, and leave it at that.
-Make sure you include your company name along with your own signature, otherwise it could appear that you’re signing the document as an individual rather than on behalf of your company.
+Make sure you include your company name with your signature, otherwise it could appear that you’re signing the document as an individual rather than on behalf of your company.
 If you fail to clearly identify that your signature is representative of your LLC, it’s more likely that a court will deem that your business is not sufficiently separate from you as a person.

 Adequately Fund Your LLC From the Beginning

-Another issue might arise if your limited liability company isn’t adequately capitalized beginning in the startup phase.
-If there’s any moment in your company’s history when it didn’t have enough money to be believably sustainable.
+If your LLC isn’t adequately capitalized during the startup phase or at any other point in its history, it could be grounds to pierce the corporate veil.
+Your company needs to be believably sustainable.
 Otherwise, a court might anticipate it causing unfair damage to creditors by an inability to pay debts.
 Failing to adequately fund your LLC gives your creditors a big leg up when arguing that your business was never separate from you as an owner.

 What Types of Liability Does the Corporate Veil NOT Cover?

-Due to the pass-through method of taxation used by most LLCs, business profits are passed through the company, and are claimed by the LLC members on their personal tax returns.
-As such, the corporate veil does not protect you from tax obligations.
-If you become delinquent on your taxes, your creditors (in this case, the IRS) can pursue your personal assets.
+In an LLC’s standard tax structure, business profits pass through the company and are instead claimed on members’ personal tax returns.
+This means that the corporate veil cannot protect you from tax obligations.
+Don’t let your taxes slide into delinquency, because creditors (in this case, the IRS) will be able to pursue your personal assets.

 Reckless Personal Acts

 “Don’t be reckless” is a good life mantra in general, but especially when it comes to your business.
 If you commit a careless personal act while pursuing company business, you shouldn’t expect the corporate veil to protect you.
-For example, if you’re making a delivery for your business and you cause a traffic accident, the corporate veil won’t exactly swoop in to save the day.
-This is just one example of a personal act that could result in your creditors successfully pursuing your personal assets.
+For example, if you’re making a delivery for your business and you cause a traffic accident, the corporate veil won’t swoop in to save the day.
+Acting recklessly could cause a court to hold you personally liable for any damages.

-There are times as a business owner when you’re asked to personally guarantee a contract on behalf of your LLC, for example if you’re entering into a costly commercial lease, or if you’re taking out a sizeable business loan.
-In these situations, you are waiving your right to personal asset protection with that creditor.
-If your business doesn’t have many assets, personal guarantees can sometimes be unavoidable, but you should be very cautious when making them.
+In certain situations, you as the business owner will be asked to personally guarantee a contract on behalf of your LLC, like entering into a costly commercial lease or taking out a sizeable business loan.
+In these situations, you are waiving your right to personal asset protection with that particular creditor.
+If your business doesn’t have many assets, personal guarantees might be unavoidable, but be very cautious when making them.

 Why Is the Corporate Veil Harder for Single-Member LLCs to Maintain?